HKUST-Aerial-Robotics/FC-Planner/README.md

   <img src="misc/fc-title.gif" width = 60% height = 60%/>
 </p>

-**FC-Planner** is a skeleton-guided planning framework tailored for fast coverage of large and complex 3D scenes.
+**FC-Planner** is a highly efficient planning framework tailored for fast coverage of large and complex 3D scenes.
 Both the simulation and real-world experiments demonstrate the superior system simplicity and performance of our method compared to state-of-the-art ones.

 Please cite our paper if you use this project in your research:
 * [FC-Planner: A Skeleton-guided Planning Framework for Fast Aerial Coverage of Complex 3D Scenes](https://arxiv.org/pdf/2309.13882.pdf), Chen Feng, Haojia Li, Mingjie Zhang, Xinyi Chen, Boyu Zhou, and Shaojie Shen, 2024 IEEE International Conference on Robotics and Automation (ICRA).